aws/aws-cdk/packages/@aws-cdk/aws-lambda-golang/README.md

 });
 ```

-Use the `bundlingDockerImage` prop to use a custom bundling image:
+Use the `bundling.dockerImage` prop to use a custom bundling image:

 ```ts
 new lambda.GolangFunction(this, 'handler', {